Category Archives: Zach Stories

 Zach’s thesis notes

-Yesterday I alluded to the fact that Zach was close to finishing his doctoral thesis.
+Yesterday I alluded to the fact that, at the time of his death, Zach was close to finishing his doctoral thesis.
 I remember it had something to do with sex roles in co-ed recreational leagues.

 I know he had made video recordings of games as part of his research.
 I’ve seen the files in listings but never looked at them for more than a few seconds.
 Today I was looking through a set of folders that were from his iPhone.
 One of them was called ‘Notes’.
 It was an even dozen text files with dates in their filenames.
 The dates were all from the week before his death.